aallahyar/mc4c_py/README.md

 maps the fragments found in “./inp.fastq.gz” file to reference genome defined in “expr1.cfg” configuration file, and then saves the results in “./out.bam” file.
 Extras:
-- Module “setReadIds” supports multiple input files.
+The `setReadIds` module supports multiple input files.
 This is useful if a single library is sequenced multiple times.
-To this end, separate file names by “;”.
-E.g. ./inp1.fastq.gz;./inp2.fastq.gz.
+To this end, separate file names by “,”.
+E.g. ./inp1.fastq.gz,./inp2.fastq.gz.

-- Module “splitReads” supports regular expressions for restriction enzyme recognition sequence (i.e. re_seq parameter in config file).
-This feature is useful if particular restriction enzymes are used to prepare a MC-4C library.
+The `splitReads` module supports regular expressions for restriction enzyme recognition sequence (i.e. the “re_seq” parameter in configuration file).
+This feature is useful if particular restriction enzymes are used to prepare an MC-4C library.
 For example, if ApoI restriction enzyme is used (which cuts by R^AATTY), the restriction enzyme sequence can be set to [GA]AATT[CT] to properly cut reads.

 # Default directory and files:
 To further reduce verbosity, MC-4C pipeline supports default paths and file names.
 These default paths and file names will be used if the corresponding argument is not (fully) given at the time of running a particular module.
 For example, in the previous example, the user can choose to provide name of the experiment instead of the full path to its configuration file when calling “mapFragments” module.
 This can be done as follows: